 - As stated above, the student will first meet with the faculty member or other college person with whom the concern is related and try to resolve the problem at that level.
 However, if a satisfactory resolution is not achieved, the student will proceed to step two.
 The student has five (5) working days to proceed to step two.

-- The student will meet with the other parties Dean or Supervisor in a personal conference, The Dean or supervisor has five (5) working days, after this meeting, to render his/her decision regarding the matter to the student and the college employee involved.
-If a satisfactory resolution of the concern does not result from the conference, the student may file a written grievance within five (5) working days of the Dean’s decision with the Vice President of Instruction and Student Development.
+- The student will meet with the other party’s Dean or Supervisor.
+The Dean or Supervisor has five (5) working days, after this meeting, to render his/her decision regarding the matter to the student and the college employee involved.
+If a satisfactory resolution of the concern does not result from the conference, the student may file a written grievance within five (5) working days of the Dean’s decision with the Vice President of Academics and Institutional Advancement.

-- The student will meet with the Vice President of Instruction and Student Development in a personal conference.
-The Vice President of Instruction and Student Development has five (5) working days, after this meeting, to render his/her decision regarding the matter to the student and/or the college employee involved.
+- The student will meet with the Vice President of Academics and Institutional Advancement in a personal conference.
+The Vice President of Academics and Institutional Advancement has five (5) working days, after this meeting, to render his/her decision regarding the matter to the student and/or the college employee involved.
 If a satisfactory resolution of the concern does not result from the conference, the student may file a written grievance within five (5) working days with the Dean of Student Success and Academic Development.

 - The Dean of Student Success and Academic Development will refer the unresolved grievance, together with all supporting statements and the aggrieved student’s written request, to the College Judicial Board.

-- The College Judicial Board shall hold a hearing within five (5) working days after the Dean of Student Success and Academic Development’ referral for hearing.
-Judicial Board hearings will be conducted as specified in the Judicial Board bylaws.
+- The College Judicial Board shall hold a hearing within five (5) working days after the Dean of Student Success and Academic Development’s referral for hearing.

 - If the decision of the Judicial Board is not satisfactory to the student, he/she may request in writing within five (5) working days that the President review the findings of the Judicial Board.
 The President has five (5) working days to render a final decision.
 The decision of the President is final.